luckyfrappe/efficio/README.md

 #### User Story 4: Build Trust

-**As a decission-maker**, I want to know Fastlane is reliable, so I can feel good about using it.
+As a decission-maker, I want to know Fastlane is reliable, so I can feel good about using it.

 **Acceptance Criteria**
 - A “Why Fastlane” section